Sectorial descent for wrapped Fukaya categories: A-infty -categorical results

 In this appendix, we record proofs of some foundational results about $\ainf$-categories.
 The first few of these are well-known over a field; we give proofs in the case of coefficients in a general commutative ring (with cofibrancy assumptions as in \cite[\S 3.1]{gpssectorsoc}).
+In contrast with the body of this paper, our convention here in the appendix is that all morphisms considered between $\ainf$ categories are genuine $\ainf$ functors (rather than formal compositions of genuine functors and formal inverses of quasi-equivalences).